Cancel anytime

 History and Background

 Johnson & Johnson was founded in 1886 by Robert Wood Johnson, James Wood Johnson, and Edward Mead Johnson.
-Initially focused on sterile surgical dressings, the company expanded into consumer health, pharmaceuticals, and medical devices.
-Key milestones include going public in 1944 and numerous acquisitions expanding its product portfolio.
+Initially focused on sterile surgical dressings, it has grown into a diversified healthcare company with products ranging from consumer health to pharmaceuticals and medical devices.

 Core Business Areas